 \subsection{Deconfined Chaos and the SYK model}

 The perturbed central spin model shares dynamical properties with certain quantum systems that exhibit fast thermalization, like the Sachdev-Ye-Kitaev (SYK) model, strange metals, or models of black holes~\cite{Sachdev_2024}.
-The analogy is seen by identifying temperature $T_{\rm temp}$ in these quantum models with the integrability-breaking parameter $\delta$ in the classical models we analyzed here.
+The analogy is seen by identifying temperature $T_{\rm temp}$ in these quantum models with the integrability-breaking parameter $\delta$ in the classical models we analyze here.

 In conventional systems like Fermi liquids, the relaxation rate (and hence resistivity) scales as $T_{\rm temp}^2/J$, where $J$ is some fast microscopic energy scale set, e.g., by the Fermi energy.
 Likewise, in the conventional confined chaos scenario realized, for example, in the Ishimori chain, we have $\Gamma\propto \delta^2/J$.
 This similarity is not a coincidence, as both results follow from perturbation theory (FGR or more generally, kinetic approaches).

 In the SYK model and other mentioned models, the relaxation rate is linear in temperature $\Gamma\propto T_{\rm temp}$ and does not depend on the microscopic scale $J$.
 Similarly, in the central spin model, the relaxation rate $\Gamma\propto \vert\delta\vert$ and also does not depend on $J$.
 Both in the SYK model and the central spin model, this rate saturates the upper bound for the relaxation rate, so both models are maximally ergodic.

-Further, in both the SYK model and the central spin model, the Lyapunov scale defining the separation time for initially nearby trajectories---as measured by the out-of-time-order correlator (OTOC) in SYK---shares the scaling of the thermalization time, scaling as $T_{\rm temp}$ or $\vert\delta\vert$, respectively.
-This is to be contrasted with the confined chaos models where the separation time is either much less than the relaxation time, like in the Ishimori chain, or even is not defined (as there is no exponential growth of OTOC) in corresponding quantum models~\cite{Fine_2014, Kukuljan_2017}.
+Further, in both the SYK model and the central spin model, the Lyapunov scale defining the separation time for initially nearby trajectories---as measured by the out-of-time-order correlator (OTOC) in SYK---also scales as $T_{\rm temp}$ or $\vert\delta\vert$, respectively.
+This is to be contrasted with the confined chaos models where the separation time is either much shorter than the relaxation time, like in the Ishimori chain, or is not even defined (as there is no exponential growth of the OTOC)~\cite{Fine_2014, Kukuljan_2017}.